quic/aimet-model-zoo/zoo_torch/Docs/SuperRes.md

 Please *replace the placeholders* within the Jupyter Notebook (such as the model checkpoint and the dataset paths) to point to the appropriate paths in your workspace into where you downloaded and extracted them.

 ---

+## Models
+Model checkpoints are available in the [Releases](/../../releases) page.

+Please note the following regarding the available checkpoints:
+- All model architectures were reimplemented from scratch and trained on the *DIV2k* dataset (available [here](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).
+- The *float32* model is the full-precision model with the highest validation accuracy on the DIV2k dataset.
+- The *int8* model is the quantized model with the highest validation accuracy obtained using AIMET's [Quantization-aware Training](https://developer.qualcomm.com/blog/exploring-aimet-s-quantization-aware-training-functionality).
+- The above quantized model along with the Encodings were exported using AIMET's export tool.

-## Quantization configuration
+## Quantization Configuration
 In the evaluation notebook included, we have used the default config file, which configures the quantizer ops with the following assumptions:
-- Weight quantization: *8 bits, asymmetric quantization*
+- Weight quantization: *8 bits, per tensor asymmetric quantization*
 - Bias parameters are not quantized
 - Activation quantization: *8 bits, asymmetric quantization*
 - Model inputs are quantized